-Attorney Eric Clark Davis, Associate
+Attorney Eric Clark Davis, Trial Attorney

 With Bar Admissions in Alabama, Tennessee, the U.S. District Court Middle District of Alabama, U.S. Court of Appeals 11th Circuit, and the U.S. Supreme Court, Mr. Davis is an accomplished criminal defense attorney with a long history of defending clients in local, state, and federal cases.